 No reductions will be granted after the tenth day of classes to students who withdraw from one or more courses but remain registered in others.
-No adjustment from full-time to part-time status is made after the tenth day of classes.
 If withdrawal from one or more courses amounts to complete withdrawal from a program, the provision for full withdrawal applies.